 • E-book distributors

 In Germany, for example, there is a well-structured and formal approach to compliance, with clear expectations and dedicated bodies overseeing digital accessibility across sectors.
+Consumer groups, disability associations, and even competitors can trigger enforcement, with fines of up to €100,000 for non-compliance, according to the law firm TaylorWessing.

-Italy, in the other hand, is in the process of strengthening its approach, and are incentivising companies to adjust to the Act gradually.
+Italy, on the other hand, is in the process of strengthening its approach, and are incentivising companies to adjust to the Act gradually.
+According to TaylorWessing, Legislative Decree No. 82/2022 mirrors the EAA and works in coordination with the pre‑existing Stanca Law, overseen by AgID.
+Penalties can range from €5,000 to €40,000.

 If you’re looking for a full overview of the EAA's scope, timelines and obligations, see our EAA Compliance Guide.

-Understanding EAA Compliance for UK Businesses
+EAA Compliance for UK

-In short: if your business trades or operates in the EU in any way, EAA compliance is not optional.
+Essentially, if your business trades or operates in the EU in any way, EAA compliance is not optional.

 Accessible Information and Communication